BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/10-CreateACRUD.md

   * Controller file
 - Update:
   * Right file
-  * Permission into biaconfig file
+  * Permission into bianetconfig file
   * IocContainer file

-Automaticaly back-end CRUD generation can be done in same time of [front-end](./20-CreateACRUD.md) CRUD generation, but back-end generation can be done independently.
+Automatically back-end CRUD generation can be done in same time of [front-end](./20-CreateACRUD.md) CRUD generation, but back-end generation can be done independently.

 ### 3.1 ApplicationService file
-The ApplicationServie code inherit of CrudAppServiceBase which implement all the methods necessary for CRUD operations.
+The ApplicationService code inherit of CrudAppServiceBase which implement all the methods necessary for CRUD operations.

 ### 3.2 Controller file
 The Controller inherit of BiaControllerBase and implement all method corresponding to the CRUD operation and more.

-The controller have conditionnal code determinated by the variable <i>UseHubForClientInPlane</i>.
+The controller have conditional code determinate by the variable <i>UseHubForClientInPlane</i>.
 This mean that if define, the controller manage SignalR hub to send message to the client front.
-Be carefull to the configuration of signalR URL.
+Be careful to the configuration of signalR URL.
 On local execution with IIExpress, the url must be like that :
 ```"SignalRUrl": "http://localhost:54321/HubForClients" ```.

 ### 3.3 Right file
-The methods into the controller are subject to autorization.
+The methods into the controller are subject to authorization.
 Each new feature has his static class into the _Right.cs_ file.
 This file is into CrossCutting.Common project.

-### 3.4 Permission into biaconfig file
+### 3.4 Permission into bianetconfig file
 This file configure permissions corresponding to the role.

 ### 3.5 IocContainer file